ilhamrayhan/AI602_Final_Report/README.md

 # LLM Debate Project

-This project reproduces and extends the debate-based truthfulness evaluation of Binz et al. (2024).
+This project reproduces and extends the debate-based truthfulness evaluation of Khan et al. (2024).
 It implements a structured debate pipeline using large language models (LLMs) to assess truthfulness through adversarial argumentation and judging.
 Due to financial constraints and the lack of free trial credits, this project uses mocked outputs to simulate LLM responses and judge decisions.
 Nonetheless, the pipeline is fully implemented and ready to be executed with real API calls when an appropriate API budget is available.

 ## Project Structure